wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 ## Load balancing and redirections

 WHIP endpoints and Media Servers might not be colocated on the same server, so it is possible to load balance incoming requests to different Media Servers.
-WHIP clients SHALL support HTTP redirection via the "307 Temporary Redirect response code" as described in {{!RFC9110}} section 6.4.7.
+WHIP clients SHALL support HTTP redirection via the "307 Temporary Redirect" response as described in {{!RFC9110}} section 6.4.7.
 The WHIP resource URL MUST be a final one, and redirections are not required to be supported for the PATCH and DELETE requests sent to it.

-In case of high load, the WHIP endpoints MAY return a 503 (Service Unavailable) status code indicating that the server is currently unable to handle the request due to a temporary overload or scheduled maintenance, which will likely be alleviated after some delay.
+In case of high load, the WHIP endpoints MAY return a "503 Service Unavailable" response indicating that the server is currently unable to handle the request due to a temporary overload or scheduled maintenance, which will likely be alleviated after some delay.
 The WHIP endpoint might send a Retry-After header field indicating the minimum time that the user agent ought to wait before making a follow-up request.

 ## STUN/TURN server configuration